streamlit/streamlit/docs/api.md

 ## Display code

-Sometimes you want your Streamlit report to contain _both_ your usual Streamlit graphic elements _and_ the code that generated those elements.
+Sometimes you want your Streamlit app to contain _both_ your usual Streamlit graphic elements _and_ the code that generated those elements.
 That's where `st.echo()` comes in.